 Upcoming events of interest:

 - State Executive Committee Meeting, Sunday, January 7, 2024 – 1pm, on Zoom, contact us for the meeting link

 Email: email@example.com for more information on any upcoming event.

 In 1992, a group of Minnesota citizens established a brand new political party—the Independence Party.
 These bold, visionary citizens were not part of the political elite, captains of industry, or members of the idle rich looking to fill some time.
 They were ordinary citizens whose disgust with constant budget deficits, big money special interest influence, and extreme ideological dominance forced them to action.

-Twenty five year later those same frustrations have only grown worse.
-The Independence Party continues its work to solving the issues and giving Minnesotans a true voice.
+Nearly thirty years later those same frustrations have only grown worse.
+Now aligned with a national force, the Independence-Alliance Party continues its work to solving the issues and giving Minnesotans a true voice.

 FREQUENTLY ASKED QUESTIONS

 Our philosophy is that the only wasted vote is the one cast for something you don’t want.
 If you’re voting the “lesser of two evils” then you’re wasting your vote.
 Vote your conscience and it’s never a wasted vote.